IN DEPTH FACTS

 Because of space limitations in zoos- no matter how well-intentioned they may be- they simply cannot provide the most basic physical and social needs: miles to wander, a variety of natural foods to forage, and a complex family group.
 As of 1991, 14 zoos in the United States have either closed their exhibits or announced they intend to do so, citing an inability to provide proper husbandry.

-In recent years, even more zoos have closed their elephant exhibits: the Jackson Zoological Park relocated its elephants to the Nashville Zoo in 2010; the Brookfield Zoo closed its exhibit in 2010; the Central Florida Zoo and Botanical Gardens closed its exhibit in 2011; BREC’s Baton Rouge Zoo relocated its elephants to Smithsonian’s National Zoo in 2013; and the Toronto Zoo plans to relocate its elephants to the PAWS sanctuary in October 2013.
+In recent years, even more zoos have closed their elephant exhibits: the Jackson Zoological Park relocated its elephants to the Nashville Zoo in 2010; the Brookfield Zoo closed its exhibit in 2010; the Central Florida Zoo and Botanical Gardens closed its exhibit in 2011; BREC’s Baton Rouge Zoo relocated its elephants to Smithsonian’s National Zoo in 2013; and the Toronto Zoo relocated its elephants to the PAWS sanctuary in 2013 with our Co-founder Scott Blais assisting in that move.

 Click here for a complete listing of all performing animal bans across the globe.